 Before Your Surgery Approximately Seven Days Prior to Your Surgery

-Approximately one week prior to your surgery, a member of the preadmission department will call you to complete your preadmission medical history and obtain a list of your medications.
-If are taking a blood thinner or are on aspirin products, ibuprofen, Motrin, Plavix, or NSAIDS and you have not received instructions from your prescribing provider on when or if to discontinue prior to your surgery, please call them today to receive those instructions.
+Approximately one week prior to your surgery, a member of the preadmission department will call you to complete your medical history and obtain a list of your medications.
+If you are taking a blood thinner or are on aspirin products, ibuprofen, Motrin, Plavix, or NSAIDS and you have not received instructions from your prescribing provider and surgeon on when or if to discontinue prior to your surgery, please call them today to receive those instructions.

 One Business Day Prior to Your Surgery

 On the business day prior to your surgery, a member of the preadmission department will call you to provide your surgery time, arrival time to the hospital, and all final instructions.
 Patients should expect this call any time throughout the day and even in to the early evening.
 Please do not call the preadmission testing department or the hospital operating room for your arrival time, they will contact you.